 Apply to Advance Your Future

 The mechanical engineering industry is rapidly evolving, and with the emergence of artificial intelligence, engineers can think bigger and bolder than ever before.
-Carnegie Mellon University’s online program will teach students how to leverage this technology by introducing core concepts in AI, machine learning, and deep neural networks.
+Carnegie Mellon University’s online certificate programs will teach students how to leverage this technology by introducing core concepts in AI, machine learning, and deep neural networks.

-All programming will be done in Python, so a proficiency with simple file inputs/outputs, arrays and matrices, functions, class and for/while loops is important, as is a familiarity with NumPy and SciPy.
-If students are new to Python, we highly recommend they have experience with other scientific programming languages like Matlab, Octave, R, C/C++ or Java.
+Experience with simple file inputs/outputs, arrays and matrices, functions, class and for/while loops is important, as is a familiarity with NumPy and SciPy.
+Experience with other scientific programming languages like Matlab, Octave, R, C/C++ or Java is also helpful.

 Harder to measure, but equally important, successful applicants will have an inquisitive mind, a hunger to learn, and a willingness to ask questions when the material gets tough.
 With two credit-bearing, graduate-level CMU courses, a consistent and conscious effort will be required to master each topic.